-She has helped over 1000 parents in the last 10 years, with sleep and routine for babies.
-Some of her clients include Hollywood actresses and European royal families but today she is sharing her top tips closer to home from Hertfordshire where she is based!
-Over to Sam aka The Baby Guru…
+Sam has helped more than 1,000 parents in the last 10 years with their questions on sleep and routine for their babies.
+Her clients include Hollywood actresses and European royal families - but today she is sharing her top tips closer to home from her home.

-● Creating a positive, calm and dark environment for sleep is essential for us all.
-We would find it a struggle to fall asleep with lots of light and stimulation, and babies are no different.
-This is especially true from around 4 months when they are becoming much more aware of their surroundings.
+- Creating a positive, calm and dark environment for sleep is essential for us all.
+We would find it a struggle to fall asleep with lots of light and stimulation and babies are no different.
+This is especially true from around four months when babies are becoming much more aware of their surroundings.

-● Having naps out and about is great for fresh air, exercise or when on the way to or from activities.
-Using the pram or sling for this or to extend a short nap again, helps prevent little ones becoming overtired.
+- Having naps out and about is great for getting a blast of fresh air, and it’s useful when on the way to or from activities.
+Using the pram or sling to extend a short nap helps prevent little ones becoming overtired.

-● Following my methods, to help your little one fall asleep independently in their cot, I always advise that if they do not settle after 45 minutes of sleep coaching, then a pram, sling or car nap is best, to prevent them from becoming overtired.
+- My method to help your little one fall asleep independently in their cot, is that I advise that if your baby does not settle after 45 minutes of sleep cues, then use a pram or sling for a nap to prevent them from becoming overtired.

-● When on holiday or away at family or friends, keeping to regular nap times can help them adjust.
-You can even add an additional late nap so they can stay up in the evening while you’re out for dinner.
+- When on holiday or away with family or friends, keeping to regular nap times can help your baby adjust.
+You can even add an additional, late nap, so they can stay up in the evening while you’re out for dinner.

-● Appropriate naps and gaps for their age.
-Below is a table showing the amount of naps and approximate length, for each age range.
-The important thing to remember is that all babies are individual and some need more sleep than others, but most do well on a 12 hour day and 12 hour night routine.
+- Think about the appropriate naps and gaps for your baby’s age.
+Below is a table showing the advised number of naps and their approximate length, for each age range.
+The important thing to remember is that all babies are individuals and some need more sleep than others but most do well on a 12 hour day and 12 hour night routine.

-Visit www.thebabyguru.co.uk for more information on how The Baby Guru can help you & your little one get back much needed sleep.
+Visit www.thebabyguru.co.uk for more information on how The Baby Guru can help you and your little one that much-needed sleep.

-If you would like 1-2-1 help with your little one’s sleep, please get in touch by emailing firstname.lastname@example.org
+If you would like one to one help with your little one’s sleep, please get in touch by emailing firstname.lastname@example.org